csecht/plot-einstein-jobs/README.md

 The "About" button prints to Terminal a description of the program, version number, repository URL, and copyright and license information.

 ### Requirements:
-Python 3.7 or later, plus Matplotlib v3.6.1, Pandas.
+Python 3.7 or later, plus Matplotlib and Pandas.
 All other dependencies are included with the Matplotlib installation.
 See the requirements.txt file for details
 This program was developed in Python 3.8-3.12.

 For quick installation of the required Python PIP packages: